ShiqiHu/wikipedia-bookbuilder/README.md

 2. Start the paper prototype
 3. Figure out the technical issues
 4. First focus on the scientific book (such as plant/flowers)

+## Installation and Setup
+First you will have to clone the repository locally.
+Make sure you have `virtualenvwrapper` installed on your computer.
+If you don't you can install it with
+`pip install virtualenvwrapper`

+Make a virtual environment for the project `mkvirtualenv wiki`

+Install all of the dependencies for the project
+`pip install -r requirements.txt`

+Use this command to fire up the server and run the application `python app.py`